Mississippi Forum for the Future

 We speak with one voice to push for policies and practices that set children up for lifelong success.

 We know that big change is possible if we work together.
-Mississippi Forum for the Future was created to convene experts, practitioners, and community members not just to recommend a better path forward, but to build one together.
+Mississippi Forum For the Future was created to convene experts, practitioners, and community members not just to recommend a better path forward, but to build one together.

 The success of this movement will be driven by the continued guidance, participation, and support of the many organizations working on behalf of children across the state, as well as the involvement of parents, business owners, elected officials, researchers, and more.

-Forum for the Future was created by three organizations – the Mississippi Early Learning Alliance, the Children’s Foundation of Mississippi, and the Child Health and Development Project: Mississippi Thrive!.
+The Mississippi Forum For the Future was created by three organizations – the Mississippi Early Learning Alliance, the Children’s Foundation of Mississippi, and the Child Health and Development Project: Mississippi Thrive!.
 These organizations formed the original backbone of this project, using a collective impact framework to structure the work and collaboration.
 The Mississippi Early Learning Alliance is responsible for keeping this movement organized and progressing toward the 2030 goal.

 The Collective Impact Framework